vertica/spark-connector/README.md

 // Read it back from Vertica
 val dfRead: DataFrame = spark.read.format("com.vertica.spark.datasource.VerticaSource").options(opts).load()
 ```
 The Spark connector converts all Spark SQL Strings to Vertica VARCHAR values.
-The length of these VARCHAR values defaults to 1024.
-You can change the length of the VARCHAR that is stored in Vertica by setting the strlen option in the option Map.
+The length of these VARCHAR values defaults to 1024 (octet length).
+You can change the octet length of the VARCHAR that is stored in Vertica by setting the strlen option in the option Map.

 ### Note on permissions